groue/GRMustache/README.md

     A: Check that you have added the `-ObjC` option in the "Other Linker Flags" of your target ([how to](http://developer.apple.com/library/mac/#qa/qa1490/_index.html)).

+- **Q: is GRMustache thread-safe?**

+    A: Thread-safety of non-mutating methods is guaranteed.
+Thread-safety of mutating methods is not guaranteed.

 - **Q: Is it possible to render array indexes?
 Customize first and last elements?
 Distinguish odd and even items, play fizzbuzz?**

     A: [Yes, yes, and yes](Guides/sample_code/indexes.md)